This document gives an overview of the browser's lower-layers for networking.

-It's also worth noting that each renderer process also has its own in-memory cache, which has no relation to the cache implemented in net/, which lives in the browser process.
+It's also worth noting that each renderer process also has its own in-memory cache, which has no relation to the cache implemented in net/, which lives in the network service.

 When an HttpNetworkTransaction for a cancelled request is being torn down, it figures out if the socket the HttpStream owns can potentially be reused, based on the protocol (HTTP / HTTP/2 / QUIC) and any received headers.
 If the socket potentially can be reused, an HttpResponseBodyDrainer is created to try and read any remaining body bytes of the HttpStream, if any, before returning the socket to the SocketPool.
 If this takes too long, or there's an error, the socket is closed instead.
 Since this all happens at the layer below the cache, any drained bytes are not written to the cache, and as far as the cache layer is concerned, it only has a partial response.

 The URLRequestHttpJob then checks with the URLRequest if the redirect should be followed.
-The URLRequest then informs the ResourceLoader about the redirect, to give it a chance to cancel the request.
-The information makes its way down through the AsyncResourceHandler into the other process, via the ResourceDispatcher.
+The URLRequest then informs the network::URLLoader about the redirect, which passes information about the redirect to network::mojom::URLLoaderClient, in the consumer process.
 Whatever issued the original request then checks if the redirect should be followed.

 When the URLRequestHttpJob receives headers, it sends a list of all Content-Encoding values to Filter::Factory, which creates a (possibly empty) chain of filters.
 As body bytes are received, they're passed through the filters at the URLRequestJob layer and the decoded bytes are passed back to the URLRequest::Delegate.